google-research/circuit_training/README.md

 <a id='Releases'></a>
 ## Releases

-While we recommend running at `HEAD` we have tagged the code base to mark compatibility with stable releases of the underlying libraries.
+While we recommend running at `HEAD`, we have tagged the code base to mark compatibility with stable releases of the underlying libraries.

 Release | Branch / Tag                                               | TF-Agents